nikossrp/Steal_Cats_ASP.NET_8/README.md

         ` dotnet watch `

+    This will

+   1)  Make your Tables on DB
-    This will start the web app and make the Swagger endpoint available for testing and using API requests.
+   2) Start the web app and make the Swagger endpoint available for testing.